-While Chardonnay is the most popular wine in the United States, few know most of the Chardonnay produced in the United States can trace its lineage not to a fancy vineyard in Sonoma or Napa but to Wente Vineyards in Livermore, Calif.
-It was at Wente in 1912 that Ernest Wente convinced his father, C.H.
-Wente to import Chardonnay cuttings.
+It’s also the birthplace of most of the Chardonnay produced in the United States.
+In 1912, Ernest Wente convinced his father, C.H.
+Wente to import Chardonnay cuttings at their vineyard in Livermore, Calif.
 The result, after three decades of hard work, was the nation’s first varietally labeled Chardonnay, a 1936 vintage.

 “I get told every day by a non-human how I’m doing in life and that can keep you pretty humble,” fifth-generation winemaker Karl D. Wente likes to say.

-And if drinking all this liquid gold has you dreaming of swimming in it, head 10 miles south of Livermore to Del Valle (pronounced by locals as “Dell Val”) Regional Park to cool off.
+And if you still want to cool down after enjoying your ice cream, head 10 miles south of Livermore to Del Valle (pronounced by locals as “Dell Val”) Regional Park to cool off.
 Amid oak-covered golden hills and the five-mile-long lake, relax at a swimming beach, rent a pedal boat, canoe or motorboat or spend the night in a campground.

 For more information: